Passing out from drinking alcohol vs. blacking out:

 This question seems to be the topic of some confusion lately.

 Q: Are passing out from drinking alcohol and blacking out

 the same thing?

 Both of these terms are often associated with alcohol use.
 Elsewhere in this book (Why Don’t They Just Quit?
-What families and friends need to know about addiction and recovery), we speak of alcohol as being a sedative/hypnotic drug.
+Hope for families struggling with addiction), we speak of alcohol as being a sedative/hypnotic drug.

 Passing out from drinking too much alcohol is definitely a sign of being sedated and/or drunk.
 Passing out is what is referred to when a person becomes unconscious, similar to going to sleep.